SimonBourdareau/barcodeNinja/README.md

 Simon Bourdareau, PhD

 Zeitlinger Lab, Stowers Institute for Medical Research.

 ---

-## What it is for
+## Purpose

-Standard demultiplexers assume barcodes live in the index reads, or at the very start of read 1. barcodeNinja assumes nothing: you describe where the barcodes are with a small design language, and it extracts, matches, counts, trims and splits accordingly.
+Standard demultiplexers assume barcodes live in the index reads, or at the very start of read 1. barcodeNinja does not have a fixed layout: you describe where the barcodes are with a small design language, and it extracts, matches, counts, trims and splits accordingly.

 It is the right tool when your barcodes are **at known offsets** inside reads or index files, and the structure is **combinatorial** enough that `bcl-convert` or a fixed-layout demultiplexer cannot express it.